veepee-oss/Vp.FSharp.Sql/README.md

 # 📚 How to use this library?

-This library mostly aims at being used as some sort of building blocks with the relevant ADO.NET providers to provide a strongly-typed experience, you can check out the libraries below, each leveraging a specific ADO.NET provider:
+This library mostly aims at being used as some sort of foundation to build other libraries with the relevant ADO.NET providers to provide a strongly-typed experience.

+You can check out the libraries below, each leveraging `Vp.FSharp.Sql` and the relevant ADO.NET provider:

 Name                                          | Version  | Command |
 --------------------------------------------- | -------- | ------- |